TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 3/Judges 3.21.md

 ---

-And Ehud put forth his left hand, and took the sword from his right thigh, and thrust it into his body:
+Ehud put forth his left hand, and took the sword from his right thigh, and thrust it into his body: